The tomb of Ostrogoth King Theodoric in Ravenna is a unique construction in a town famous for its early Christian monuments and Byzantine mosaics.

 Visiting the Mausoleum of Theodoric in Ravenna

 The Mausoleum of Theodoric is slightly outside the town center of Ravenna but still within easy walking distance – cross the railway line to a large park.
 (Parking is available right in front of the monument.)

 Tickets (€4) are sold in a small building next to the entrance but many visitors may be content with the free view available across the fence.
-A long walkway and detour towards the monument is littered with metalwork that presumable previously contained information boards but now are empty and just contribute to the feeling that the monument is unloved and not a priority.

 - See Visiting the UNESCO-Listed Sites in Ravenna for more details on opening hours and admission tickets.